nickforddev/dotfiles/README.md

 ## ZSH

-Fairly uninteresting config with [Powerlevel9k](https://github.com/bhilburn/powerlevel9k) theme and a bunch of oh-my-zsh-plugins.
+Fairly uninteresting config with [Powerlevel9k](https://github.com/bhilburn/powerlevel9k) theme and a bunch of oh-my-zsh-plugins

 ### Plugins